oddbird/oddleventy/content/blog/2024/grid-masonry-nuance.md

     user='jensimmons'
   ) }}
   <figcaption>
-    Demo from Jen Simmons works on Safari Tech Preview, or Firefox with a feature flag.
+    This demo from Jen Simmons works on Safari Tech Preview, or Firefox with a feature flag.
     At it's core,
     a 'masonry' layout